Calling cannabis patients stoners is wrong and inappropriate

 Cannabis patients deserve respect – not stigma

-Finding legal medical access to cannabis is often frustrating, and it is understandable that this can cause tension.
-But it is unacceptable to insult members of our community and label them as drug addicts simply because they may not comply with current Swiss guidelines, which are not yet based on extensive scientific experience.
-As an Association , we work together for legal medical access to cannabis.
+The search for legal medical access to cannabis is often frustrating, and it's understandable that this can lead to tension.
+However, it is unacceptable to insult and denigrate members of our community as drug addicts simply because they may not conform to current Swiss guidelines, which are not yet based on comprehensive scientific experience.
+As an Association , we are united in our commitment to legal medical access to cannabis.
 None of us chose to treat our health problems illegally.
-Many of us have been self-medicating for years because there was no other option.
-These people know exactly what they are doing and do not need to be taught.
+Many of us have self-medicated for years because there was no other option.
+These people know exactly what they are doing and don't need to be lectured.

-You need affordable legal cannabis medicine from the pharmacy and supportive medical professionals.
-It will take time for certain expressions and behaviors from the past to be changed and for exclusively medical use to be established.
-But calling cannabis patients “potheads” because of this is unfair.
-Unfortunately, smoking was the only option for many for a long time, and hopefully that will now change.
-We are also looking forward to new forms of medical intake.
-With the change in the Narcotics Act, it is now the job of medical professionals to reach out to those affected and show them a safe, medical way so that they can finally leave dangerous illegality.
+They need affordable, legal cannabis medications from pharmacies and supportive medical professionals.
+It will take time for certain expressions and behaviors from the past to change and for exclusively medical use to become established.
+However, labeling cannabis patients as "stoners" is unfair.
+For many, smoking was unfortunately the only option for a long time, and hopefully, that will now change.
+We also look forward to new medical forms of administration.
+With the amendment to the Narcotics Act, it is now the responsibility of medical professionals to reach out to those affected and show them a safe, medically sound path so they can finally leave behind the dangerous illegality.
 Some have been fighting for this for decades.

 Understanding is key

-Statements from “medical cannabis experts” dismissing patients as “stoners” demonstrate a lack of understanding of the challenges we face.
-It is now the responsibility of medical professionals to show these people a safe and medically sound path.
-Every patient deserves respect and understanding, regardless of the diagnosis, dosage or type of application.
-The Federal Office of Public Health estimates that around 100,000 cannabis patients have been illegally self-medicating so far.
-These people now want to switch from illegal to legal and purchase their cannabis medication from the pharmacy.
+The statements of "medical cannabis experts" who dismiss patients as "stoners" demonstrate a lack of understanding of the challenges we face.
+It is now the responsibility of medical professionals to show these individuals a safe and medically sound path forward.
+Every patient deserves respect and understanding, regardless of diagnosis, dosage, or method of administration.
+The Federal Office of Public Health estimates that approximately 100,000 cannabis patients are currently self-medicating illegally.
+These individuals now wish to transition from illegal to legal status and obtain their cannabis medications from a pharmacy.